 Preparing the Area

 The installation crew will take care of most of the preparations before the synthetic grass is installed.
 The area will be measured to determine how much turf will be needed to cover the entire area.
-The area should also be disced?to break up any hard spots.
 Once the dirt has been loosened up, the next step is to roll the ground to make it level and remove and dips and valleys that will stress the construction of the artificial turf.

 A padding of crushed stone or rubber pellets will be laid out over the entire area where the artificial turf will be installed.
 Once the stone or rubber is in place, the installation crew will create a network of channels that will enable water to drain through the permeable backing of the synthetic grass.
 Before the turf is actually installed, the drains should be checked to make sure everything works as it should.